d-dantte/Axis.Ion/BinarySpec.md

 - null: `[..1.-0110]`

 ### Description
-The timestamp is made of 8 components, each with their own binary representation, the first 2 of which are mandatory.
+The timestamp is made of 7 components, each with their own binary representation, the first 2 of which are mandatory.
+In practice, however, there are actually only 5 components, because the `Hour`, `Minute` and `Second` components are stored as a unit of seconds, using 3 bytes.

+The timestamp's first data byte holds information regarding what optional components are present (or absent).
+This is done using the first (lower-end) 3 bits.
+The remaining bits are reserved for the following use.

+The 4th bit (index 3) is reserved for use by the `HMS` (Hour, Minute, Second) component.
+There are a total of _86,400_ seconds in a day, this needs exactly 17 bits to be represented.
+Since 3 bytes holds 24 bits, there'll be a total of 7 unused bits in the 3rd byte if 3 whole bytes are used to store the information.
+To mitigate this, the 17th bit is "borrowed" from the 4th bit of the component-byte.

+Bits 5 - 8 (index 4 - 7) are reserved for the "ticks" component of the timestamp.
+The ticks component requires 20 bits
+to store it's information: this is 8 + 8 + 4, i.e 2 bytes, and 4 bits.
+The 4 bits are "borrowed" from the component
+byte.

 The following lists the components in the order they appear:
-1. Components flag: represented by a regular byte.
-The first 7 bits represents the presence of the corresponding component.
+1. Components flags: 1 byte
 2. Year: The year component is represented by a [var-byte](#var-byte)
-3. Month: represented by a regular byte.
+3. Month: represented by 1 byte.
-4. Day: represented by a regular byte.
+4. Day: represented by 1 optional byte
-5. Hour: represented by a regular byte.
-6. Minute: represented by a regular byte
-7. Seconds: represented by a regular byte
+5. HMS (hour, minute, seconds): 17 optional bits (2 bytes, and one reserved bit)
-8. Ticks: represented by an int (4 regular bytes)
+8. Ticks/Sub-second: represented by 1 optional int (3 bytes).
+1 second = 10,000,000 ticks.

 Writing/reading the timestamp uses the component flags to figure, in order, what component is found at what position.